 Using a chemical treatment, burning, or digging the stump out are all options besides hiring a professional using a commercial grinder.
 A tiny tree stump can be dug out by hand by certain professionals, but a bigger tree stump contains roots that are too vast to make this a realistic alternative.

 Burning your tree stump is a solution that saves money for the homeowner.
-The cost of removing a tree stump by burning ranges from $6 to $100 on average.
+On average, the cost of removing a tree stump by burning ranges from $6 to $100.
 These expenses stem from the rental of a power drill and the purchase of potassium nitrate.

 For the homeowner who wishes to save money on stump removal, skipping the professional option and burning the wood from the tree stump is a great choice.
 Before you start burning, make sure to verify with your local fire department and observe all safety procedures.

-The expenses of using chemical solutions to remove tree stumps are the same as those of burning them.
+The expenses of using chemical solutions to remove tree stumps are the same as burning them.
 The objective is to soften the timber with chemical treatments to make tree stump removal easier.